kcelestinomaria/Harambee-node/README.md

 Harambee is going to be a public, permissionless, and open-source blockchain where anyone across Africa and the world over can build dapps that ideally solve African problems

 More on the docs coming soon.

+###NOTE: Main Workload Moved To The Harambee Network Organization